WatsonGroupTCD/J2suscep/JOSS_paper/paper.md

 calculation of coupling constants and the determination of the magnetic susceptibility using these coupling constants.

-To illustrate the use of this package, we present the example of the [Mn &#2086;] complex shown in Figure 1 (a) [@Mn6].
+To illustrate the use of this package, we present the example of the {Mn^6^} complex shown in Figure 1 (a) [@Mn6].
 Each Mn centre in this complex has 4 cis- and 1 trans- neighbours which interact via the Cl- and the phosphonate ligands.
 One requires 2 J-values to account for these cis- and trans- interactions between Mn centres.
 Modelling of 6 states